ianmcburnie/a11y-first-workshop/README.md

 ## Part 1

-Part 1 is primarily concerned with static text, page structure and mental model.
+Part 1 is primarily concerned with static text, page structure and links.

 ### Meta Data